Washington Medicaid Definition

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement, meaning anyone who meets the eligibility requirements is able to receive benefits.
 Services are provided at home or adult day care.

-As mentioned above, eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Washington offers more than one pathway towards eligibility.
 The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
 Alternatively, take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Washington Medicaid.
 More.

 |2019 Washington Medicaid Long Term Care Eligibility for Seniors|